forestgrape/coronavirus/diagnosis_and_viral_load.md

 ### Measure the Viral Load

 In tissues containing infected cells or in the lining fluids protecting/cleaning these tissues the viral load can be measured by detecting building blocks.

 #### Genome Detection
 Test for specific sequences in the genome of virions (positive single stranded RNA for coronaviruses).
 The amount of virions (called [viral load](#viral-load)) - can be determined with high specificity and sensitivity.
 Examples are given in the section [Common Diagnosis Methods](#common-diagnosis-methods).

 > ###### PCR Test
-> A *PCR test* is a method to detect RNA or DNA of life forms.
+> A *PCR test* is a method to detect specific sequences of RNA or DNA.
 PCR doubles specific DNA/RNA strands in cycles called CT cycles.
-After some cycles the genomic material can be detected e.g. by optical fluorescence, this is the cycle number = CT value.

-A viral load higher than several thousand copies per milliliter can be  detected by PCR tests (about 40 cycles).
-Since the doubling each cycle, the log viral load decreases linearly with an increased CT value (an example formula is given by [Yilmaz et al](#summary-yilmaz)).
+The concentration of the DNA/RNA double each round, at some point it is high enough to be detected by some helper method e.g. by optical fluorescence.
+The doubling cycles needed are called CT values.

+##### From CT-value to Concentration
+As described the PCR method approximately doubles the viral_load each cycle until detectable by the helper method.
+To calculate to original viral load, one needs to undo the doubling-cycles.
+Thus a difference of 10 CT-cycles corresponds to an amplification of 2^10=1024: If 10 additional CT cycles are needed the starting viral load was 1024 times smaller ([Calculation](#calculation-of-viral-load-from-ct_value) in the Appendix).

+##### PCR Detection Limit
+In theory a single sequence of RNA/DNA can be amplified.
+Practically PCR apparatuses have some detection limit often this is in the order of a few thousand copies per milliliter.
+This correspond to a maximal PCR cycle number (often 40).

 #### Protein Detection
 Methods detecting proteins of virions are usually called antigen tests (virus proteins are called antigens since these proteins can be recognized by the immune system as harmful).